Selecting Your Heater Type

 - Any heater with a motor

-How it works: Mysa uses proportional control with a longer duty cycle than Baseboard mode.
-The longer cycles reduce wear on fan motors and prevent frequent on/off switching that can be noisy or reduce motor lifespan.
+Fan-forced mode uses longer heating cycles than Baseboard mode to reduce wear on fan motors and prevent frequent on/off switching that can be noisy or shorten motor lifespan.
+The way Mysa manages these cycles depends on your thermostat version.

 - Short — More frequent cycles, tighter temperature control